 - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details. - Regular attendance in all classes is expected of all students.
 A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
-For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Students are required to attend all classes, and will be dropped upon third absence.
+For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences. - Class will be held on Tuesdays, Thursdays and alternating Saturdays.
+However, the instructor reserves the right to change alternating Saturdays according to time constraints and the holiday schedule. - Students are required to attend all classes, and will be dropped upon the third absence.
 Tardiness will be counted as an absence after the third incident, regardless of time missed.
-Leaving early counts as tardiness. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.
+Leaving early counts as a tardiness. - Attendance is recorded and reported with your test scores and final grades to the registrar's office at the end of the term.
+Attendance itself does not constitute to the calculation of the grade.